vyankateshgithubber/DPA-internship-documentation/readme2.md

 ## Usecases
 How dockerized web scrapper image helps?
 1. Usually, performing the web scrapping repeatedly number of times which leads to the increasing memory usage of chrome driver and have possibilities of crash.
 To avoid this problem completely removing containers from memory after web scrapping stores results locally.
-2. As web scrapping in regular interval of time, we can use event driven cloud computing service like Amazon Lambda which has pay-per-use basis.
+2. As web scrapping done in regular interval of time, we can use event driven cloud computing service like Amazon Lambda which has pay-per-use basis.
 This will also reduce overall cost.
 ***
 ## Steps followed
 1. Create Dockerfile for python selenium script.